-We will introduce you to Brazilian banks in order to you transfer your pension.
-We work primarily with banks that allow for remotely opened accounts to ensure that you are ready to apply for the visa as soon as possible.
+We will introduce you to Brazilian banks in order for you to transfer your pension.
+We work primarily with banks that allow for remotely opened accounts, to ensure that you are ready to apply for the visa as soon as possible.

 We will send you the application forms and provide assistance to complete the questionnaires, translate and authenticate documents.
-You will have to submit the application with its supported documents to the embassy or consulate closer to your location (preferably in your country of residence or nationality).
+You will have to submit the application with its supporting documents to the embassy or consulate closest to your location (preferably in your country of residence or nationality).